Maximize space by using these vertical storage solutions in your house! You'll be organized before you know it!

 This metal magazine rack from IKEA helps our boys keep their craft paper and coloring books organized.
 We didn't have a ton of space in their shared bedroom in our townhouse, so utilizing the vertical space was a must!

-7. Utilize a Rail + Cups
+7. Utilize a rail + cups mounted to the wall.

 And speaking of this little art corner in their last bedroom, we also used a rail and cup system to hold their crayons and markers.